UNCLASSIFIED (U)

 12 FAM 637.1-6 Disposition of Media, Output, and Equipment

 a.
 Media must be sent via classified pouch.
 Classified media belonging to tenant agencies is also handled by the Digital Maintenance Branch in accordance with established MOUs.
 If disassembly tools are not available, Winchester and hermetically sealed packs may be shipped intact.
 Packages must be marked "For Disposition" and carry the appropriate classification.
-Approved degaussers for sanitizing media may be obtained from IRM/OPS.
+Approved degaussers for sanitizing media may be obtained from DT/OPS.

 b.
 Proper instructions for the disposal of classified laser toner cartridges are outlined in 12 FAM 500.